firebl0od/Scooter_Knowledge/knowledge/processed/themes/guides/scooter_waterproofing_and_security.md

   - overdoing sealant complicates future repairs and traps moisture if the enclosure still leaks.[^16]
 - **Pressure-test new gaskets.** After resealing enclosures with custom gaskets, riders blast the deck with a pressure washer to confirm no leaks before going back to road duty.[^17]
 - **Keep custom builds out of storms.** High-power scooters with relocated electronics still struggle in heavy rain; veterans wait for weather breaks and save storm commutes for stock Ninebots to avoid water-logged controllers.[^18]
+- **Route rear lights from the controller.** Tapping battery negative and ESC-positive at fuse F1 replaces the fragile deck lead, but insulate the new run and add strain relief before sealing the lid.[^rear-light]
 - **Map relocation priorities before storm season.** The latest review calls for a rainproofing guide that spells out which controllers, converters, and connectors need sealing or relocation on custom builds.
   - capture those lists with your wiring diagrams so water mitigation isn’t improvised after the first downpour.[^19]
 - **Cut water-diversion grooves.** Jason now machines shallow channels into axle exits so runoff can’t wick straight into 65 H hubs after wet rides.